Do Go On - 533 - El Chupacabra

 but I could see a few people

-doing it back to you.
+doing it back to you

-So I assume that went all the way back.
+so I assume that went all the way back

-That's how you know it's good.
+that's how you know it's good

-You know when Queen
+you know when

-played live aid
+Queen played live aid

-and the whole crowd's going
+and like the whole crowd's going

-radio gargagher.
+radio gargoy

-Like, that's what happened.
+like that's what happened

-Come on.
+Come on

-I'm on my babies.
+I'm my babies

-I said, I said come on my babies.
+Oh, I said, I said come on my babies.

-So I was wondering for a split second why they didn't repeat a back.
+So I was wondering for a split second

 Come on my babies.